suncoast-devs/handbook/lessons/full-stack-build-an-app/index.md

 Then we will move `fetchRestaurant` from outside of the `useEffect` method so both the `useEffect` and `handleNewReviewSubmit` can access it.

-However, you'll notice that our form is not clearing after we create the new restaurant.
+However, you'll notice that our form is not clearing after we create a new restaurant.
 We need to clear out the new restaurant fields.
 We'll add one more `setNewRestaurant` after the `fetchNewRestaurant` in `handleNewReviewSubmit`